bspeice/speice.io/_posts/2019-09-01-binary-format-shootout.md

 to find an example and using `transmute` to bypass Rust's borrow checker.

 Reading messages is better, but still had issues.
-Cap'n Proto has two message encodings: a ["packed"](https://capnproto.org/encoding.html#packing) version, and an unpacked version.
+Cap'n Proto has two message encodings: a ["packed"](https://capnproto.org/encoding.html#packing) version, and an "unpacked" version.
 When reading "packed" messages, we need a buffer to unpack the message into before we can use it;
 Cap'n Proto allocates a new buffer to unpack the message every time, and I wasn't able to figure out a way around that.
 In contrast, the unpacked message format should be where Cap'n Proto shines; its main selling point is that there's [no decoding step](https://capnproto.org/).
-However, accomplishing this required copying code from the private API ([since fixed](https://github.com/capnproto/capnproto-rust/issues/148)), and we still allocate a vector on every read for the segment table.
+However, accomplishing zero-copy deserialization required copying code from the private API ([since fixed](https://github.com/capnproto/capnproto-rust/issues/148)), and we still allocate a vector on every read for the segment table (not fixed at time of writing).

 In the end, I put in significant work to make Cap'n Proto as fast as possible in the tests, but there were too many issues for me to feel comfortable using it long-term.